jaklilu/Ethio_AI_Solutions/context.md

 - **Solution**: Disabled the `react/no-unescaped-entities` rule in `.eslintrc.json` to allow apostrophes in text content
 - **Status**: ✅ Fixed - Build should now complete successfully

+### Neural Mesh TypeScript Fix
+- **Issue**: TypeScript strict null checks flagged `canvasElement` as possibly `null` inside `components/animations/NeuralMesh.tsx`, causing build failures
+- **Solution**: Refactored the `Node` class to accept the `HTMLCanvasElement` in its constructor, storing it in a class property so TypeScript knows the canvas exists when calculating positions and bounds
+- **Status**: ✅ Fixed - TypeScript compile-time error resolved

 ---

 ## Notes for Future Development